Introduction to Python

 0 1 2 3 4

-If, for example, we do not want it to start at 0
+If for example we don't want it to start at 0

 for i in range(2, 5):print(f'{i} ', end='')